-The existing intercom equipment rack will be reconfigured and expanded to serve the project areas or replaced.
+The existing intercom equipment rack will be reconfigured and expanded to serve the project areas.
 Each new classroom will have a phone and paging speakers.
 Newly created corridors and restrooms will have ceiling-mounted speakers.
-This item will be furthered reviewed with the Howard County Public School System at the conclusion of this design phase.

 New sound systems will be provided in the cafeteria and gymnasium.
 A new front door will have a new call in system.